 Expenses are recognized when they are incurred regardless of when paid.
 Expenses are considered incurred when they are used, consumed, utilized or has expired.

-Because prepayments they are not yet incurred, they are not recorded as expenses.
-Rather, they are classified as current assets since they are readily available for use.
+Because prepayments they are not yet incurred, they should not be classified as expenses.
+Rather, they are classified as current assets, readily available for use when the company needs them.

 Prepaid expenses may need to be adjusted at the end of the accounting period.
 The adjusting entry for prepaid expense depends upon the journal entry made when it was initially recorded.

 There are two ways of recording prepayments: (1) the asset method, and (2) the expense method.

 Under the asset method, a prepaid expense account (an asset) is recorded when the amount is paid.
 Prepaid expense accounts include: Office Supplies, Prepaid Rent, Prepaid Insurance, and others.

 In one of our previous illustrations (if you have been following our comprehensive illustration for Gray Electronic Repair Services), we made this entry to record the purchase of service supplies:

 Take note that the amount has not yet been incurred, thus it is proper to record it as an asset.